-- Don’t miss Universal’s Adventure Island – You’d think the big draw would be Universal Studios, but Adventure Island has been rated the number one amusement park by TripAdvisor for the past four years in a row.
+- Don’t miss Universal’s Adventure Island – You’d think the big draw would be Universal Studios, but Adventure Island is one of the highest rated amusement parks in the world by TripAdvisor users.
 You won’t want to miss it.

 How to Buy the Orlando CityPASS

 Buying the Orlando CityPASS is easy.
 It’s only available for purchase online, and you can buy it here now.

 Your pass is sent to the email address provided, and you can easily access the tickets on your smartphone or another mobile device, like a tablet or iPad.

 When you get the pass, pay attention to the purchase instructions.
 That’s where you’ll get information about when you can use your passes and when they expire.
 It’s different for each park so read them carefully.

 If you’re planning a trip to Central Florida and want to save money at some of the best theme parks in the world, getting the Orlando CityPass is a no-brainer.

 Whether you’re traveling solo, as a family, or with your partner, this pass can save you some serious cash over regular theme park admission prices.
 And, saving money can make the happiest place on earth even better!